China: How has a new 'historical resolution' cemented Xi Jinping's power? | DW | 12.11.2021

 "Xi Jinping, like other CCP leaders before him, fears the erosion and undermining of the official CCP narrative of China's modern history," she said.

-"There was a brief tolerance to a more diverse perspective on party history after 1992, but from 2002, Hu Jintao re-prioritized the political importance of maintaining CCP control over the official narrative, and Xi has continued to do that."
+"There was a brief tolerance to a more diverse perspective on party history after 1992," Brady said, "but, from 2002, Hu Jintao reprioritized the political importance of maintaining CCP control over the official narrative, and Xi has continued to do that."